 By not giving in to your fearful thoughts but rising above them you give yourself the possibility to unfold your true potential.

-I share with you a quick yet very effective exercise how you can turn your fear into your fuel.
+I share with you a quick yet very effective exercise on how you can turn your fear into your fuel.

 Take out a piece of paper + a black pen and write down all negative thoughts you have connected to your desired result.